- Download the Hawkeye Sports App to manage mobile tickets and participate in the light show during pregame introductions.

 The north, south, east and west entrances will open 90 minutes prior to tipoff.

 Mobile tickets will be scanned on fans’ smartphones to gain entry into Carver-Hawkeye Arena for the game.
 Download the Hawkeye Sports App for the simplest way to order and access tickets.
-Printed PDF tickets will not be accepted on game day.
 Read more about how to purchase, download, and access mobile tickets.

 General Will Call ticket window and Team Pass Gates are located at the Athletics Ticket Office inside the north entrance.